Ordered before 4:00 PM = delivered the next business day

 What drives this rhythm?

-Clock genes are like conductors of an orchestra, telling your cells what to do at what time.
-The SCN, located above your optic nerves, is the “supreme conductor” that responds to light and dark.
+Clock genes are like conductors of an orchestra, telling your cells what activities to perform at what time.
+The SCN, located above your optic nerves, is the "supreme conductor" that responds to light and dark.
 It sends signals to other parts of your brain and even influences the production of the sleep hormone melatonin.

 The effect of winter time on your biorhythm